 The testimonies of the two accusers would probably not do well subject to legal scrutiny.
-They had previously defended the musician under oath, then years after he died changed their story to mount unsuccessful multi-million dollar suits against his estate for abuse damages.
+They had previously defended the musician under oath and in numerous interviews, then years after he died changed their story to mount unsuccessful multi-million dollar suits against his estate for abuse damages.
 These suits are currently being appealed so the transmission is timely.

-The film had no unbiased corroborations, no input from insiders, from the star’s entourage or the music industry, only revelations akin to therapy sessions, cloistered and subjective.
+The film had no objective voices, no input from knowledgable insiders, nothing from the star’s entourage or the music industry, only revelations akin to therapy sessions, cloistered and subjective.
 There were plenty of strings added for effect.
 The parents who might’ve been admonished were given a pass.
 I am open to having been wrong about Jackson but presentations like that, especially with enormous sums of money on the table, are liable to engender cynicism.

 I think that public platforms of any kind, whether legal, political, moral or cultural are not an appropriate redress for victims of abuse.
 They are too much invested in their own process.
 The proper place for catharsis ought to be a therapist’s couch, or among trusted friends, through open and honest relationships that are nurturing and compassionate, not in front of a journalist or a film-maker with an agenda.
 Not unless, that is, your motives are more than therapeutic.
 As counsel for the accused once said: “Who needs a job when you can sue Michael Jackson?”
 Likewise, who needs therapy when billions are in the pot.

-Do I think these guys are capable of fabrication for a payoff?
+Do I think these guys, Robson and Safechuck, are capable of fabrication for a payoff?
 Conceivably, yes.
 American culture is horribly addicted to money.
 It’s also horribly puritanical in a world with a long history of repressed sexuality, a world where currently presidents and Supreme Court judges can walk away from accusations when others can’t, where substantial gains are to be got from playing the victim, a world where it’s useful to target celebrities and hold them responsible for the pathologies.

 The departed are especially useful because they can’t fight back thus making good scapegoats.
 They might be guilty scapegoats, they might not.
 In the postmodern context it doesn’t matter.
 It’s their function that’s important, whether dead or alive, sinister or sublime.
 Next to none of that works for me with my deep aversion to media morality and my discounting of anyone who sells their story.
 When I read that the men in this documentary had been on Oprah their assertions were discredited before I’d even heard them.